E-commerce

 “Restock”: consumables, cosmetics, food, office supplies.

-Without history, the engine must switch to fallback strategies: channel-segmented best-sellers, category trends, current cart, recent browsing, or a lightweight questionnaire (size, use).
-From the very first order, recommendation quality jumps: this is why the post-purchase email and account page are priority placements.
+Without any history, the engine must fall back on fallback strategies: channel-segmented best sellers, category trends, current basket, recent browsing, or a short questionnaire (size, usage).
+From the very first order, the quality of recommendations jumps: that is why post-purchase email and the account page are priority placements.
 For broader tactics, connect this logic to loyalty programs that gradually identify preferences.

 Concrete examples by sector